 - Drain height for a laundry tray is 18-1/2" from the floor.

-- Trap should be removable or include an integrated cleanout.
+- The trap should be removable or include an integrated cleanout.

-- Trap must be vented.
-If your connecting to an existing stack you may need to individually vent the washing machine and tie the vent in above the other fixtures draining into the stack.
+- The trap must be vented.
+If you are connecting to an existing stack, you may need to individually vent the washing machine and tie the vent in above the other fixtures draining into the stack.

 Washing machines requires a 1/2" hot and cold water supply.
 The water supplies should terminate just higher than the washing machine to allow the hose connections to be seen, and easily shut off when required.
 Each water supply will require a 1/2" sediment faucet that the washing machine supply hoses will connect to and water hammer arrestors(see example picture).

 |Plumbing Water Suppy FittingsRead it now||Whole House Iron FiltersRead it now||Replace a Water FilterRead it now|